 NCSU, MfN, and Native Nuclear Partnership for Collaboration-Based Siting

-Yucca Mountain was a failure for many reasons, but largely because the proposal assumed that communities already impacted by nuclear issues wouldn’t have further concerns when faced with more nuclear issues.
-Consent was not pursued, and it turned out that not all the local communities and government entities were not on board with the idea.
+Yucca Mountain was a failure for many reasons, but largely because the proposal assumed that communities already impacted by nuclear issues (the Nevada Test Site!) might not have further concerns when faced with other nuclear topics.
+But it turned out that not all the local communities and government entities were on board with the idea and over $15B was spent on a project that is now essentially mothballed and politically “dead”.
 We must be conscious of these past failures when determining a better path for the future.

 We also hope to talk about nuclear’s role in fighting against climate change and in achieving a just transition to clean energy.
+All parts of the nuclear fuel cycle must be considered, from mining, milling, and energy production, to waste storage and potential recycling and reuse scenarios.
 Ultimately, our goal is to involve local communities in all aspects of an energy source that can give us all hope for the future of humanity on this planet.

-Here are links to our posts about the workshops we’ve hosted thus far, on our “Past Activities” blog:
+Here are posts about the community workshops we’ve hosted over the past two years

 January 27, 2024: Raleigh, NC